buttonsrtoys/gen_expects/README.md

 	expect(find.text('You have pushed the button this many times:'), findsOneWidget);
 	expect(find.text('0'), findsOneWidget);
 	expect(find.text('Flutter Demo Home Page'), findsOneWidget);

+### Expects for widgets with keys of type `ValueKey(<enum type>)`

+The typical work flow is, if you have a class named `MyClass` with one or more keys in it, create an `enum` value for each key and then use that value when declaring your key.
+GenExpects looks for keys in enum format and exports them to expects.
+So,

+    enum MyClassKeys {
+        topContainer,
+    }

+    class MyClass extends StatelessWidget {
+        :
+        Container(key: const ValueKey(MyClassKeys.topContainer);
+        :
+    }

+will generate the expect statement

+	/// Replace your call to generateExpects with the code below. expect(find.byKey(const ValueKey(MyClassKeys.topContainer)), findsOneWidget);

 ### Expects for widgets with keys